 Alfalfa is most beneficial for horses with high energy needs due to their moderate to high level of exertion.
 Alfalfa may provide too much energy, protein and nutrients for horses that are only occasionally exercised.
 Those horses that spend less than five hours a week performing low to moderate intensity activities, such as showing or recreational riding, do not require the high levels of nutrients that high quality Alfalfa supplies.
 A feed program for recreational horses should limit Alfalfa and include forage with high chew time, such as Timothy hay to combat idleness.

-For information on ordering Alfalfa Hay, please contact us.
+For information on ordering Alfalfa Hay, please contact us online.